gatesphere/cyprus/README.md

 Using named targets, a particle can osmose deeper into nested membranes, or pass through multiple containing membranes.
 Environments cannot be osmosed through, though particles may osmose over environmental boundaries.

+Reaction application is maximal, but non-deterministic: reactions are applied in any valid order which obeys the assigned reaction priorities.

 Cyprus is a Turing complete language, though using it for anything other than fun and experimentation would be insane.
 It is therefore an extremely